sedab/sedab.github.io/index.md

 I am a data scintist/engineer working at Predictive Analytics Unit at NYU Langone Health.
-I am pursuing a masters degree in Data Scince at New York University.
+Currently pursuing a masters degree in Data Scince at New York University.
 I am interested in Clinical Machine Learninig

 ____________________________________________________________________________________________________________________________